Madog ap Maredudd

-Madog ap Maredudd (Madawg mab Maredud, Madawc mab Maredut; died 1160) was the last prince of the entire Kingdom of Powys, Wales and for a time held the Fitzalan Lordship of Oswestry.
+Madog ap Maredudd (Madawg mab Maredud, Madawc mab Maredut; died 1160) was the last prince of the entire Kingdom of Powys, Wales.
+He held for a time, the FitzAlan Lordship of Oswestry, family of the Earls of Arundel, of Arundel Castle.
+His daughter married Lord Rhys, prince of Wales.

+Early life

 Madog was the son of King Maredudd ap Bleddyn and grandson of King Bleddyn ap Cynfyn.
 He followed his father on the throne of Powys in 1132.
-He is recorded as taking part in the Battle of Lincoln in 1141 in support of the Earl of Chester, along with Owain Gwynedd's brother Cadwaladr ap Gruffydd and a large army of Welshmen.
+He is recorded as taking part in the Battle of Lincoln in 1141 in support of Ranulf de Gernon, 4th Earl of Chester, along with Owain Gwynedd's brother Cadwaladr ap Gruffydd and a large army of Welshmen.
 In 1149 he is recorded giving the commote of Cyfeiliog to his nephews Owain Cyfeiliog and Meurig.

 The same year Madog was able to rebuild Oswestry Castle, a fortress of William Fitzalan.
-It would seem likely that he had gained both the fortresses of Oswestry and Whittington in 1146.
+It would seem likely that he had gained both the fortresses of Oswestry and Whittington in 1146 of Fitzalan, the great-grandfather of the Earl of Arundel of Arundel Castle, John Fitzalan.